alex-petrenko/sample-factory/README.md

 * More summaries related to the new loss

 ##### v1.120.2
-* More improvements and fixes in runner interface, including support for NGC cluster
+* More improvements and fixes in launcher interface, including support for NGC cluster

 ##### v1.120.1
-* Runner interface improvements for Slurm
+* Launcher interface improvements for Slurm

 ##### v1.120.0
 * Support inactive agents.
 To deactivate an agent for a portion of the episode the environment should return `info={'is_active': False}` for the inactive agent.
 Useful for environments such as hide-n-seek.